Every Good Blog Post Needs These 9 Things

 Whatever it is you’d like the reader to do next, just make sure you tell them.

 So, there you have it.
-Check off these nine important areas before you publish, and you’ll have a darn good blog post.
+Check off these nine best practices for blogging before you publish, and you’ll have a darn good blog post.